Our Season of Creation

 Biden

 On a positive note, the Biden Administration has responded to many of our demands.
 It’s not what we envisioned in 2016.
 We thought a complete change of direction was needed to address climate change and the shortage of resources.
 But the truth is, no politician, including Bernie Sanders, can run a campaign on a platform of lower living standards and personal sacrifice.
 And this is what we need.
-If some mythical self-sacrifice candidate were to win anyway, the markets would remove him in short order.
+If some mythical self-sacrificing candidate were to win anyway, the markets would remove him in short order.

 However, Biden’s political situation has been complicated by events in Palestine.
 As a recipient of AIPAC money, he supports Israel’s attack on Gaza.
 In addition, AIPAC is threatening to primary any political candidate who criticizes Israel’s bombing campaign.
 And our government does not object.
 Perhaps the most worrying part of this is that it is taking place over the objections of people all over the world.
 This is another lesson about American politics.